samsung-cnct/kraken-lib/ansible/roles/kraken.config/README.md

 =========
 kraken.config

-Sets a bunch of config facts from a loaded config yml
+Sets a bunch of config facts from a loaded config yaml

 Requirements
 ------------